Config Analysis Dashboard Tool

 Uploading Your Config Analysis Report

-After submitting a request, you'll receive an email with an attached spreadsheet named Config Analysis {your-environment} {timestamp in UTC}.xlsx.
+After submitting a request, you'll receive an email with an attached spreadsheet called Config Analysis {your-environment} {timestamp in UTC}.xlsx.
 This spreadsheet is your analysis report.
-You'll upload this spreadsheet to the Config Analysis dashboard to organize the request information.
-Download and save this spreadsheet to your computer to make it easier to upload.
+You'll upload this spreadsheet to the Config Analysis Dashboard to organize the request information.
+Download and save this spreadsheet to your computer to make it easier to locate and upload.

 To upload your spreadsheet file: